flogy/graphql-ttl-transformer/README.md

 ### Development

 1. Clone this repository and open it in your code editor.
-2. Run `npm link` in the cloned project directory and `npm link graphql-tts-transformer` in your test project where you want to use it.
+2. Run `npm link` in the cloned project directory and `npm link graphql-ttl-transformer` in your test project where you want to use it.
 Maybe you'll have to uninstall the previously installed dependency as installed from NPM repository.
 3. Run `npm start` in your cloned project directory.
 Every code change is now immediately used in your test project, so you can just modify code and test it using `amplify codegen models` or `amplify push`.

 **Hint:** It is important to always make sure the version of the installed `graphql` dependency matches the `graphql` version the `graphql-transformer-core` depends on.